Orenkfu/Talent-HW/README.md

 ```
 A reusable pagination component is implemented, which you can use to view the different pages of "users" provided by API.
 ```
-Clicking on a user's name in the users table will navigate to a new component in which you can currently view his "avatar"(image).
+Clicking on a user's name in the users table will navigate to a new component, in which you can currently view his "avatar"(image).
 ```
 ## Development server